advanztek/DFP/README.md

 ## Usage
 1. Input drone data such as max flight time, speed, and payload.
-2. Receive a generated flight plan optimized for battery life, speed, and distance.
+2. Receive a generated flight plan optimized for endurance, speed, distance and humidity.
 3. View the estimated success rate based on environmental conditions and drone capabilities.

 ## Project by: